IchanP/L3-DateConverter/reflektion.md

 ## Chapter 8

 I am certain that I have missed a few points in my code where the applicability is similar but, I decided to try to take the "minimze impact of change" to heart, hence why I in my Validator class decided to wrap the "isArray" in my own API.
 (As this is a class that I can see myself reusing I also don't feel like it matters to much whether this particular function was reused in this project).
 Benefit obviously being that if the isArray function for some ungodly reason would change in the future this is the only place in the project where a change would have to occur.
+(I am aware that making the methods static breaks against OOP convention/rules(?) however I did not feel like it made much sense to have to declare a Validator as an object everytime I wanted to use it, this simply looks cleaner).

 ## Chapter 9